eencis/G.E.E-Freeze/README.md

-# G.E.E-Freeze
+<h1> # G.E.E-Freeze <h/1>

-G.E.E Freeze is a local business founded by three teenagers searching for a way to enjoy a sweet and cool treat to stay cool during the desert.
-The products were made based off and family recipe of one of our founders.
-The product consists of crushed ice mixed with a variety of delicious refreshing and sweet flavors.
+A sweet and cold treat for you to enjoy on the hot summer days of the desert.
+Put the flavor on yourself choose one or all three of the deliciousness.